GSA-TTS/tts.gsa.gov/pages/jointts/federal-job-posting.md

 ### Security clearance

 All government positions require some level of background check.
 Most roles at TTS require a public trust position clearance.
-Learn more in the [Security and Onboarding section]({{'join/hiring-process.md#security-and-onboarding' | url }}).
+Learn more in the <a href="{{ '/join/hiring-process/#security-and-onboarding' | url }}" class="usa-link">Security and Onboarding section</a>.

 ### Work Schedule